ChrisWaites/human/README.md

 # Human API

-`human` is an API for querying human intelligence.
+`people` is an API for querying human intelligence.

 ### Installation

 ```
-pip install human
+pip install people
 ```